maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>Verzenden %1 van %2</translation>

 ERR
-The translation is incorrect.
-The English text means "Sends %1 to %2", implying that %1 is being sent to %2.
-However, the Dutch translation "Verzenden %1 van %2" means "Send %1 from %2", which reverses the direction of the transaction and changes the meaning.
-Additionally, "Verzenden" is an infinitive and should be conjugated.
+The Dutch translation is incorrect: it uses the wrong verb form and preposition (“Verzenden … van …” means “Sending … from …”).
+It should be “Stuurt … naar …” or “Verstuurt … naar …”.

 Correct translation:
-Verstuurt %1 naar %2
+Stuurt %1 naar %2
 ```

 <!-- cache_translation_check_nl_870c6c0a1188d977ca63260110f5f09353262d4fc45616e577a8dd46d8c47ad6 -->